LovepreetSingh13/NYC_GREEN_TAXI_TRIP-ANALYSIS/README.md

 # NYC_GREEN_TAXI_TRIP-ANALYSIS
 Overview
-This project focuses on analyzing the New York City Green Taxi Trip Records dataset.
-The dataset contains millions of trip-level records collected by the NYC Taxi & Limousine Commission (TLC).

-The purpose of this analysis is to:
+This project explores and analyzes the New York City Green Taxi Trip Records dataset provided by the NYC Taxi & Limousine Commission (TLC).
+The dataset consists of millions of individual trip records, including details such as pickup and drop-off locations, trip distance, fare amount, passenger count, payment type, and tip amount.
+The purpose of this project is to gain a deeper understanding of taxi usage patterns, identify factors that influence revenue, and uncover actionable insights that can assist taxi companies, drivers, and policymakers in decision-making.

-Explore trip patterns

-Study passenger behavior

-Derive revenue-related insights

-Uncover trends that can benefit taxi companies, drivers, and policymakers

-The analysis covers multiple aspects including distance, fare amounts, tip amounts, pickup and drop-off locations, and time-based demand trends.

 Dataset
-The dataset includes detailed information about each trip, such as:

-Pickup and Drop-off Datetime

-Pickup and Drop-off Location IDs

-Trip Distance (miles)

-Passenger Count

-Fare Amount

-Tip Amount

-Total Amount

-Payment Type

-Data Source: NYC Taxi & Limousine Commission
+The dataset contains rich trip-level details, including pickup and drop-off timestamps, location IDs, distance traveled in miles, number of passengers, fares, tips, and total trip amounts, as well as the type of payment used.
+Together, these attributes provide a comprehensive view of how green taxi services operate in New York City.
+The data used for this analysis was obtained from the official TLC records, which serve as a reliable source for transportation research and policy evaluation.

 Objectives
-Perform Exploratory Data Analysis (EDA) on Green Taxi trip records

-Identify revenue patterns across distances and zones

-Analyze passenger behavior such as trip frequency and average distance

-Visualize trends using charts, plots, and maps

-Generate actionable recommendations for improving service efficiency and profitability

-Key Analyses
-Trip Distance vs Revenue
-Bucket trips by distance ranges

-Evaluate impact of distance on fare and total revenue

-Top Pickup and Drop-off Locations
-Rank zones by average revenue and trip frequency

-Identify most profitable and least used zones

-Time-based Trends
-Analyze trips by hour of the day

-Study patterns across days of the week and months

-Identify peak demand periods

-Payment Methods
-Study distribution of payment types (cash, credit, etc.)

-Analyze impact of payment type on tips and revenue

-Passenger Count Impact
-Evaluate how the number of passengers affects trip revenue

-Study relationship between passenger count and trip distance

-Deliverables
-Cleaned and pre-processed dataset
+The main objective of this project is to perform a detailed exploratory data analysis of green taxi trips.
+Specifically, the analysis aims to identify how distance impacts revenue, which pickup and drop-off zones are the most profitable, how time of day and day of week affect demand, and how different payment methods correlate with tipping behavior.
+Additionally, the project evaluates passenger count trends and their influence on both trip length and earnings.
+Through these analyses, the project provides a holistic view of the dynamics underlying green taxi operations.

+Analysis and Insights

+The analysis reveals several important findings.
+Revenue generally increases with trip distance, although the revenue earned per mile declines beyond medium-distance trips, suggesting diminishing returns on very long journeys.
+A small number of zones account for a disproportionately large share of revenue, indicating that certain locations act as key demand hubs.
+The majority of trips are relatively short, often under three miles, but long-distance trips, while less frequent, contribute significantly to overall earnings.
+Time-based analysis shows that evenings witness the highest number of trips and the greatest revenue generation, while weekdays and weekends display distinct demand patterns.
+Payment type analysis highlights that credit card transactions dominate and are strongly associated with higher tip amounts compared to cash, pointing to behavioral differences among passenger groups.rocessed dataset

 SQL-based and visualization-driven insights